Teriks/dschema/README.rst

         }
     }

-    # If return_namespace is left False, a plain dictionary is returned
+    # If namespace is left False, a plain dictionary is returned

     result = validator.validate(data, namespace=True)